mdpakhmurin/tfm-lua-launcher/README.md

 ## ⌨ Usage
 1. You need to download this project.
+2. Run trasnformice.
-2. Run the project: Python TFM-LUANCHER.py path/to/lua/directory (the entry point file is the main.lua file)
+3. Run the project: Python TFM-LUANCHER.py path/to/lua/directory (the entry point file is the main.lua file).
-3. Use the lua command dofile('path/to/file') to attach additional files to the assembly.
-Remember that all elements are global
+4. Use the lua command dofile('path/to/file') to attach additional files to the assembly.
+Remember that all elements are global.